← Back to all guides

 The examples use React with `@livekit/components-react`, but LiveKit publishes SDKs for JavaScript, React, Vue, Angular, Swift, Kotlin, and Flutter.
 The REST API for token generation is framework-agnostic — any backend can proxy the session request.

-How do I secure my Langoedge session credentials?
+How do I secure my Langoedge credentials?

 LT